Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Introduction

 Similar to the Dirac representation, $\mathcal{J}_{2}$ is skew-adjoint and $\hamiltonian_{2}$ is formally self-adjoint and positive.
 In contrast to the Dirac-representation however, $\mathcal{J}_{2}$ is bounded and $\hamiltonian_{2}$ is unbounded.
 This formulation also corresponds to the standard method to turn the wave equation into a first order problem, cf.\ \cite[Sec.~7.4]{Pazy1983}.

 Naturally, employing terms like (un)bounded and self-adjoint warrants specifying the state spaces.
-For the Dirac representation one chooses $\Lp{2}(\Omega)^{d} \times \Lp{2}(\Omega)$ and for the Lagrange representation it comes naturally to choose $\soboH^{1}(\Omega) \times \Lp{2}(\Omega)$.
-In order to analyze well-posedness for the Dirac representation it suffices to analyze $\mathcal{J}_{1}$ as $\hamiltonian_{1}$ can be incorporated into the inner product and thus does not play a role, cf.\ \cite[Lem.~7.2.3]{JacZwa2012}.
-We want to mimic this approach for the Lagrange representation, but since $\hamiltonian_{2}$ is unbounded, it does not immediately provide an equivalent inner product on the state space, i.e., we want to regard the following almost inner product\footnote{We are a bit sloppy here in not specifying the regularity of the state variables.}
+For the Dirac representation one chooses $\Lp{2}(\Omega;\C^{d}) \times \Lp{2}(\Omega;\C)$ and for the Lagrange representation it comes naturally to choose $\soboH^{1}(\Omega;\C) \times \Lp{2}(\Omega;\C)$.
+In order to analyze well-posedness for the Dirac representation, it suffices to analyze $\mathcal{J}_{1}$, as $\hamiltonian_{1}$ can be incorporated into the inner product and thus does not play a role, cf.\ \cite[Lem.~7.2.3]{JacZwa2012}.
+We want to mimic this approach for the Lagrange representation, but since $\hamiltonian_{2}$ is unbounded, it does not immediately provide an equivalent inner product on the state space, i.e., we want to regard the following almost inner product

 Applying integration by parts yields